rtyle/st-edge/driver/sundial/README.md

 For each configured numeric angle, its associated switch is

-* tripped on when the sun reaches the altitude angle relative to dawn and
+* tripped on when the sun reaches the altitude angle relative to the dawn horizon and
-* tripped off when the sun reaches the altitude angle relative to dusk.
+* tripped off when the sun reaches the altitude angle relative to the dusk horizon.

 An angle of "morning" will control one switch that will